 If this is your first visit to More with Less Today, let me say hello and welcome to my little corner of the blog world.
-I am blessed to live in Orange County, California and I love to share my favorite, inexpensive places to visit with friends, visitors, and readers.
+I am blessed to live in Orange County, California and I love to share my favorite staycation ideas.

-Whether you have lived in Orange County for decades (like me), are new to southern California, or are just passing through, I hope my ideas will inspire you to get out and explore the OC and see our beautiful county through the eyes of a tourist.
-From the mountains to the sea, southern California has it all!
+Whether you have lived in Orange County for decades (like me), are new to Southern California, or are just passing through, I hope my ideas will inspire you to get out and explore “the OC” and see our beautiful country through the eyes of a tourist.
+From the mountains to the sea, Southern California has it all!

-So get in the vacation mindset, take pictures, buy souvenirs, eat fattening vacation foods and make some memories!
+So get into the vacation mindset, take pictures, buy souvenirs, eat fattening vacation foods and make some memories!

 Life in the OC – Known for More Than Bickering Housewives!